tc39/notes/es7/2016-09/sept-29.md

 # IdentifierName
 ```

-FST: All other languages use @ for annotation/decorator?
+EFT: All other languages use @ for annotation/decorator?

 Generally, this is not the only cultural motivation for design decisions.